openedx/frontend-app-payment/README.rst

   cd devstack
   make dev.up.frontend-app-payment

-The frontend runs at `http://localhost:1998 <http://localhost:1998>`_, though it is rare to interact with it directly.
+The frontend runs at `http://localhost:1998 <http://localhost:1998>`_, though it is rare to interact with it directly because the course key needs to be passed in a URL parameter to determine basket contents to check out.
 Rather, log into the LMS at http://localhost:18000/login and enroll in a course, choosing to upgrade to be taken to the checkout page.

 Development
 -----------